16 Most Unique and Crazy Things to Do in Berlin, Germany

 The Badeschiff pool is a swimming pool converted from an old 30-meter barge.
 The pool now floats in the River Spree by the East Harbour.

-Swimmers can enjoy panoramic views of the Berlin city center while having a dip.
-The floating pool is connected to the river bank by a footbridge.
+While swimming, you can enjoy panoramic views of the city center.
+A footbridge connects the floating pool to the river bank.

-On the riverbank, there is a bar, and DJs are a regular occurrence.
+There is a bar on the riverbank, and DJs are a regular occurrence.

 The Badeschiff pool is open daily from 8 am to midnight, and the entrance is 5.50 Euro per adult.6.
 Volkspark Wuhlheide Berlin

-However, the less-known Volkspark Wuhlheide is a beautiful park for those looking for a peaceful and natural experience.
+However, the less-known Volkspark Wuhlheide is a beautiful park if you seek a peaceful and natural experience.

 Volkspark Wuhlheide is a large recreation and amusement park with open fields, tall trees, and even a miniature railway.